Insulin Pens vs. Insulin Pumps for Type 2 Diabetes

 - Harder to forget!
 It’s much harder to forget about taking your mealtime insulin dose when you’re wearing a gadget in your skin that delivers insulin.

 - Yup, more expensive.
 Insulin pumps are inevitably more expensive than pens, because the technology is more complicated and more supplies are required.

 - Frequent site-changes.
-Today’s insulin pumps need to be completely changed and placed on a new area of the body every 1, 2, or 3 days depending on which type of pump you use.
+Today’s insulin pumps need to be completely changed and placed on a new area of the body every one, two, or three days depending on which type of pump you use.
 You cannot simply put off changing the pump site because you’ll potentially run out of insulin, increase your risk of infection, or the pump will automatically shut down after a certain number of hours.

 - It’s more visible.
 While the actual process of dosing is more discreet than taking injections, the actual pump sitting on your body is more visible to those around you.

 - It’s gotta be on your body 24/7.
 Aside from removing it for showers and potential other activities, you need to wear your insulin pump 24 hours a day to get your insulin!

 - Site failures!
 Infusion site failures come with the territory of using an insulin pump—whether it’s from a kink in the cannula (the part sitting in your skin) or it falls off, or there’s skin irritation.
 For some people, these issues might be rare, for others it might feel more frequent.
 It can be tedious, frustrating and potentially scary.

 - Supplies supplies supplies.
 Using an insulin pump means always having the right supplies with you—and keeping back-up supplies with you whenever you leave the house, are traveling, etc.

 - More skin woes.
 It’s inevitable that a device pushing insulin into your skin in the same location for a day or three is going to cause more damage and scar tissue compared to injections.
 You’re also at a higher risk of developing an infection or experiencing skin irritation at an infusion site.